Router (computing): Routing different networks

 Routers are also often distinguished on the basis of the network in which they operate.
-A router in a local area network (LAN) of a single organisation is called an interior router.
+A router in a local area network (LAN) of a single organization is called an interior router.
 A router that is operated in the Internet backbone is described as exterior router.
 While a router that connects a LAN with the Internet or a wide area network (WAN) is called a border router, or gateway router.

 Internet connectivity and internal use

 Routers intended for ISP and major enterprise connectivity usually exchange routing information using the Border Gateway Protocol (BGP). defines the types of BGP routers according to their functions: